Shivam-21-11/PY_SPOTIFY_DATA_SCRAPPER/README.md

 - Spotify Developer Account
 - Client ID and Client Secret from the Spotify Developer Dashboard
-- Update Callback Parameter on your Spotify Developer App Dashboard to `http://127.0.0.1:8080/callback`
+- Update Redirect URI Parameter on your Spotify Developer App Dashboard to `http://127.0.0.1:8080/callback`
 - Python installed on your machine

 ## Setup